jsim2010/partite/VISION.md

-To design a system for product development that maximizes efficiency and reliability by defining separate roles that work together.
+To define processes in product development that maximize efficiency and reliability.